Shingles Vaccine Associated With 55% Reduced Risk of Disease

 Researchers conducted a retrospective observational study that looked at 75,761 vaccinated and 227,283 un-vaccinated male and female members of Kaiser Permanente in Southern California from 2007 to 2009, using electronic health records to compare the incidence of shingles of the vaccinated and un-vaccinated populations.
 Results remained after taking into account differences in sex, race, chronic diseases, and prior utilization.

-Co-authors of the paper include Hung Fu Tseng, PhD, MPH; Ning Smith, PhD; Lina S. Sy, MPH; and Steven J. Jacobsen, MD, PhD; with Kaiser Permanente Department of Research & Evaluation; and Rafael Harpaz, MD, MPH, and Stephanie R. Bialek, MD, MPH, with the Center for Disease Control and Prevention National Center for Immunization and Respiratory Diseases, Division of Viral Diseases.
+Hung Fu Tseng, PhD, MPH; Ning Smith, PhD; Lina S. Sy, MPH; and Steven J. Jacobsen, MD, PhD; with Kaiser Permanente Department of Research & Evaluation; and Rafael Harpaz, MD, MPH, and Stephanie R. Bialek, MD, MPH, with the Center for Disease Control and Prevention National Center for Immunization and Respiratory Diseases, Division of Viral Diseases.